CRIS-APCSA-2025-2026/apcsa-unit-1/topic-1.2/README.md

   > Note: Other primitive types (`long`, `short`, `byte`, `float`)
     are **not included** in APCSA.

+### 1.2.B.2 Variables

-* **1.2.B.2** — A variable is a named storage location for a value in memory.
+A variable is a named storage location for a value in memory.

 Values can change at *run-time*.
 A variable’s type determines what kind of value it can hold.

-### APCSA Topic 1.2 — Data Types
+#### APCSA Data Types

 | Type     | Category   | Description                     | Example Literal   | Notes                                  |
 |----------|------------|---------------------------------|-------------------|----------------------------------------|